jarekbryk/compbioftw/README.md

 - [Awwapp - web whiteboard](https://awwapp.com) You draw/type something on your screen and your students see it and can contribute in real time.
 - [ASCIinema](https://asciinema.org) Recording you shell sessions is useful for your students, and this system let's you select the text in the recording and copy/paste it!
 What would be super useful though is a real-time shell recording system that would output the recording as-is (both commands and their output) to an accesible location like a website or even a file.
 - [Choose an open source license](https://choosealicense.com): great source to figure out in plain English what license to use for your open source project.
+- Gina Reynolds' [ggplot flipbook concept](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1), where each element and layer of the ggplot plot is revealed step-after-step.
+And here is Gina's excellent [introduction to tidyverse](https://evamaerey.github.io/tidyverse_in_action/tidyverse_in_action.html#1) using the same concept.

 ### Some teaching ideology